YOURLS/website/blog/2013-02-11-yourls-1-6-translators-wanted.md

 ---
-title: 'YOURLS 1.6 : translators wanted !'
+title: 'YOURLS 1.6: translators wanted!'
 authors:
   - ozh
 categories:
-  - 'announcement'
+  - announcement
-  - 'plans'
+  - plans
 tags:
-  - '1-6'
+  - 1-6
-  - 'translation'
+  - translation
 ---

 Change of plans for **YOURLS 1.6**.
 According to the RoadMap and previous posts here, the upcoming version 1.6 of YOURLS would introduce a new DB schema.
 But plans are made to be changed!